rly0nheart/knewkarma-wiki/docs/source/api.md

 # API
 ## Integration
-Knew Karma exposes 5 classes; `RedditCommunity`, `RedditCommunities`, `RedditPosts`, `RedditUser` and `RedditSearch`, and from these classes you will be able access asynchronous methods which you can use to fetch various types of data from Reddit.
+Knew Karma exposes 5 classes; `RedditCommunity`, `RedditCommunities`, `RedditPost`, `RedditPosts`, `RedditUser` and `RedditSearch`, and from these classes you will be able access asynchronous methods which you can use to fetch various types of data from Reddit.
 In order to successfully use the methods in your projects, you will need to have at least a basic understanding of asynchronous programming and the patience to go through the unnecessarily long list of code examples below.